-The Capital Project Planning, Impact Fees, and Program Management Division of Transportation Management Services Department (TMSD) is submitting this written petition to the County Manager requesting an Interest in Program Lands, specifically 6.9 acres (at the lake maintenance easement boundary, 4.8 acres at control elevation and 7.2 acres at the limit of construction line) of conservation lands within the Railhead Scrub Preserve.
-For the purpose of this petition, the lake maintenance size of 6.9 acres will be used and referred to as the interested Program Lands.
+The Capital Project Planning, Impact Fees, and Program Management Division of Transportation Management Services Department (TMSD) is submitting this written petition to the County Manager requesting an Interest in Program Lands, specifically 7.51 acres of conservation lands within the Railhead Scrub Preserve.
 In 2004, the Board of County Commissioners (BCC) approved the acquisition of 80.33 acres in North Naples through the Conservation Collier Land Acquisition Program to form the Railhead Scrub Preserve.
-An additional 55.03 acres was acquired in 2007, expanding the preserve to its current acreage of 135.36.
+An additional 55.35 acres was acquired in 2007, expanding the preserve to its current acreage of 135.68.
 In accordance with Ordinance 2006-58 known as the Conservation Collier Exceptional Benefits Ordinance, TMSD is requesting the interested Program Lands be used as part of the Veterans Memorial Boulevard Extension Project for a stormwater drainage pond.